CollectionBuilder/cb-docs/docs/software/git.md

 git config --global core.editor "nano -w"
 ```

-## Install GitHub Desktop

-If you are new to using Git and GitHub, we also recommend you install [GitHub Desktop](https://desktop.github.com/) using the default options.
+## Using Git and GUIs

+Git itself is a command line application (as you might have noticed in the config steps above!).
+You can interact with it by typing commands into your terminal.
+However, there is a lot of visual tools to help you use it.

+VS Code text editor (the next Software install step) has built in visual tools to use Git--this is generally how we teach and use Git with CollectionBuilder.

+If you want to have a separate, dedicated visual interface to use Git, you can install one from the list of [Git GUI Clients](https://git-scm.com/downloads/guis).
+The most commonly used is [GitHub Desktop](https://desktop.github.com/).

-This will help you visualize and implement some of the git processes that can seem non-intuitive.
+These GUIs can help you visualize and implement some of the git processes that can seem non-intuitive.

-GitHub Desktop is available on Windows and Mac only, however, there are a variety of [other GUI app for working with Git](https://git-scm.com/downloads/guis) available, including "git-gui" that is built in to every default Git install.
-However, many users will find they complete most Git commands using integrations built into their text editors such as VS Code instead.
+However, it can also be distracting to have yet one more piece of software to keep track of--which is why we teach using the tools built in to VS Code!